cloudfoundry/loggregator-release/README.md

 * **Sources**: Logging agents that run on the Cloud Foundry components.
 * **Metron**: Metron agents are co-located with sources.
 They collect logs and forward them to:
 * **Loggregator Server (a.k.a.
-Doppler)**: Responsible for gathering logs from the **Metron agents**, and storing them in temporary buffers.
+Doppler)**: Responsible for gathering logs from the **Metron agents**, storing them in temporary buffers, and forwarding logs to 3rd party syslog drains.
-* **Traffic Controller**: Makes the Loggregator Servers horizontally scalable by partitioning incoming log messages and outgoing traffic.
-Routes incoming log messages and proxies outgoing connections to the CLI and to drains for 3rd party partners.
+* **Traffic Controller**: Handles client requests for logs.
+Gathers and collates messages from all Doppler servers, and provides external API and message translation (as needed for legacy APIs).

 Source agents emit the logging data as [protocol-buffers](https://code.google.com/p/protobuf/), and the data stays in that format throughout the system.